Return

 4. Residential Care

-Senior living communities, such as nursing homes, retirement homes, and assisted living residences, offer respite care to older adults.
-For instance, Seasons Retirement offers short-term stays to older folks recovering from an illness or those who want to give retirement living a short trial.
+Senior living communities, such as retirement and assisted living residences, offer respite care to older adults.
+For instance, Seasons Retirement Communities offers short-term stays to seniors recovering from an illness or those who want to give retirement living a short trial.

 Respite Care Services